 Central to the project's objectives is its capacity to supply renewable hydrogen, not only to domestic markets but also for export.
 Moreover, the initiative stands poised to catalyze the emergence of innovative green industries, aligned with global sustainability goals.

-To actualize the creation of green hydrogen, the project relies on sourcing the necessary electrical power from sources.
+To actualize the creation of green hydrogen, the project relies on sourcing the necessary electrical power from renewable energy sources.
 This can be achieved either through direct utilization of such sources or by acquiring Renewable Electricity Certificates.

 The anticipated beneficiaries of the green hydrogen produced include BP itself, in addition to a consortium of industrial clients, tube trailer loading facilities, and vehicle refueling stations.
 This multi-faceted utilization underscores the versatility and potential impact of the venture.